Sonet1123/Stock_Price_Prediction_using_LSTM/README.md

 ## The Jupiter notebook file containing our work is named "main.ipynb".

 ## 📊 Results

-We tested the model using two different time steps: 14 and 60.
-Although the predicted values weren't always precise, the model was generally successful in capturing price movement direction, especially for AMD.
-Tesla was more challenging due to its higher volatility.
 Full results and visualizations are available in the project presentation slide"Report".

 ---